getsentry/frontend-handbook/README.md

 We have decided to only use ECMAScript proposals that are in stage 3 (or later) (See [TC39 Proposals](https://github.com/tc39/proposals)).
 Additionally, because we are migrating to typescript, we will align with what their compiler supports.
 The only exception to this are decorators.

+## Lodash
+Be sure to not import `lodash` utilities using the default `lodash` package.
+There is an `eslint` rule to make sure this does not happen.
+Instead, import the utility directly, e.g. `import isEqual from 'lodash/isEqual';`.

+Previously we used a combination of [lodash-webpack-plugin](https://www.npmjs.com/package/lodash-webpack-plugin) and [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) but it is easy to overlook these plugins and configuration when trying to use a new lodash utility (e.g. [this PR](https://github.com/getsentry/sentry/pull/13834)).
+With `webpack` tree shaking and `eslint` enforcement, we should be able to maintain reasonable bundle sizes.

+See [this PR](https://github.com/getsentry/sentry/pull/15521) for more information.

 ## Contributing